 Sexualised violence or sexual abuse is understood here as the enticement or coercion of children to engage in sexual acts.
 Sexualised violence often also occurs in connection with sexual exploitation, for example in the production and dissemination of abusive images on the internet.
 Sexualised assault can also manifest itself through the use of words and terms that are not age-appropriate, through the actual or threatened sexually motivated touching of a child, through activities without physical contact, such as showing pornographic material or showing or touching one’s own genitals in the presence of the child.

-Psychological violence includes forms of maltreatment through psychological or emotional pressure, including humiliation of the child, name-calling, putting the child in fear, ignoring, isolating and confining, witnessing domestic violence and highly contentious custody proceedings, stalking, bullying and cyber-bullying, as well as other forms of psychological violence that manifest themselves primarily on or via the Internet, such as incitement, discrimination and grooming.
+Psychological violence includes forms of maltreatment through psychological or emotional pressure, including the humiliation of the child, name-calling, putting the child in fear, ignoring, isolating and confining, witnessing domestic violence and highly contentious custody proceedings, stalking, bullying and cyber-bullying, as well as other forms of psychological violence that manifest themselves primarily on or via the Internet, such as incitement, discrimination and grooming.

 Neglect includes the withholding of services to meet the needs of children and adolescents (physical, psychological, emotional, social).